pabloriera/jitcochlea/README.md

 **Dependencies:**

-- Boost with odeint (starting in v 1.52)
+- Boost with odeint (v1.52 or more)
 - numpy
 - g++